Window Water Leaks

 If windows are expected to last, they can’t be ignored.
 If they are, the results can be expensive, even dangerous.
 A diligent maintenance program more than pays for itself.
 In spite of the impact leaks can have on facility operations and occupants, most organizations do not pay enough attention to their building envelopes until a problem occurs.
 Unfortunately, by that point, the damage already has been done.
 As a result, they face major repair costs, downtime, and possible damage to interior components.
 Staying on top of the building envelope's condition is not a difficult task.
 A two-pronged approach that combines inspections with scheduled replacements will help managers avoid most building-envelope problems.

 City Window & Glass has more than 50 years of experience in Facilities and Property Management.
-We are the local trusted air and water leakage specialists.
 We are a City of Hamilton Licensed Contractor, bonded, insured and an authorized Kawneer dealer.
 Call us today!